PizzaServer/PizzaServer/README.md

 Come join the [Discord Server here](https://discord.gg/R4N9mnNPsm)!

 ## Build
-- `mvn clean package`
+- `gradle shadowJar`
-- Copy the jar file `/pizzaserver-server/target/PizzaServer-Server-1.0-SNAPSHOT.jar` to the directory of your choosing.
+- Copy the jar file `/pizzaserver-server/build/PizzaServer-Server-all.jar` to the directory of your choosing.

 ## Modules